 Chapter 7 bankruptcy exemptions can be a tricky subject, with lots of very specific rules, requirements, and terms.
 However, they can also save you a lot of money and property during your bankruptcy process.

 The more effort you invest in learning your exemption laws, the more you will be able to keep during your bankruptcy.
-Before you submit your filing, take the time to research your exemption rules or speak with your bankruptcy attorney thoroughly about what you want to keep most.
+Before you submit your filing, take the time to research your exemption rules or speak with a bankruptcy attorney about how exemptions can protect the property you care about the most.